WestDRI/slides/content/pt_firstnn/_index.md

 		self.fc2 = nn.Linear(128, 10)
 ```
 <br>
-If this Python syntax is obscure to you, you should have a look at [the answers to this question](https://stackoverflow.com/q/625083/9210961), as well as [this answer to a similar question](https://stackoverflow.com/a/8609238/9210961).
+If this Python syntax is obscure to you, you should have a look at {{<a "https://stackoverflow.com/q/625083/9210961" "the answers to this question">}}, as well as {{<a "https://stackoverflow.com/a/8609238/9210961" "this answer to a similar question">}}.

 ---